This is yet another testimony to the amazing, life-saving therapy of Acres for Life.

 At the site of her childhood home, where so much damage was done, there is now a labyrinth.
 A school purchased the land, tore down the house, and installed a labyrinth.
 Monica visited the labyrinth, hugged herself, and prayed for healing.
 Three months later she began spending time with the horses.
 She returned to again walk the labyrinth a year later and praised God for all he had done.
 Life had come full circle.

 Monica describes this experience as opening her eyes for the very first time.
 Where once there was only pain there is now joy.
 She credits the incredible staff and horses for guiding her to a new chance at life.
-The life she once pushed away is now one she embraces and lives fully.

 This is Monica’s story.